G7 warns Russia of 'massive' consequences if Ukraine invaded

 “Any use of force to change borders is strictly prohibited under international law.
 Russia should be in no doubt that further military aggression against Ukraine would have massive consequences and severe cost in response,” the statement said.

+LIVERPOOL, England (AP) — British Foreign Secretary Liz Truss said Sunday that “the world’s largest economies are united” in warning Russia that an invasion of Ukraine would have “massive” — though largely undisclosed — consequences.

-Russia’s movement of weapons and troops to the border region dominated weekend talks among foreign ministers from the G-7 wealthy democracies in the English city of Liverpool.
+Russia’s military buildup near the Ukrainian border has dominated talks among foreign ministers from the Group of Seven wealthy democracies in the English city of Liverpool.

 Moscow denies having any plans to attack Ukraine and accuses Kyiv of its own allegedly aggressive designs.

-British Foreign Secretary Liz Truss, the conference host, said the G-7 was sending a “powerful signal to our adversaries and our allies.”
+Truss, who discussed the crisis with U.S. Secretary of State Antony Blinken and other G-7 diplomats, said the group was sending a “powerful signal to our adversaries and our allies.”

-The statement promised a “common and comprehensive response” but contained no details.
-Truss said the G-7 was “considering all options” when it came to economic sanctions.
+“We’ve been clear that any incursion by Russia into Ukraine would have massive consequences for which there would be a severe cost,” she said at a news conference on the final day of the weekend meeting.

+Top diplomats from the G-7 nations — the U.K., the United States, Canada, France, Germany, Italy and Japan — are likely to deliver a stern warning to Moscow as part of their conclusions to the conference later Sunday.
+It’s less clear how much detail they will give about the measures they might take.

 The U.S. and its allies have played down talk of a military response to defend Ukraine, with efforts focusing on tough sanctions that would hit the Russian economy, rather than just individuals.